luzvazgal/plotly-challenge/README.md

 ## Deployment

-App is deployed using a free static page hosting service, such as GitHub Pages:
+App is deployed using a free static page hosting service, such as GitHub Pages.
+This site is allocated in https://luzvazgal.github.io/

 ## Hints